About the Membership Program

 Full Affiliate Membership:

 As a full affiliate member of the institute, you’ll enjoy all of the benefits and networking opportunities of affiliate members.
-In addition, full affiliate members are eligible to apply for ICHP pilot funding and access to the ICHP Research Navigator, who provides the following types of research assistance:
+In addition, full affiliate members are eligible to apply for ICHP pilot funding and have access to the ICHP Research Navigator, who provides the following types of research assistance:

 - Help finding appropriate data sources for research questions.